marisolpalmero/GREEN-bof/GreenCharterProposal.md

      sustainability-related data such as renewable energy data.
    - Metadata formats for renewable energy or carbon related data within the energy efficiency network management system.

+There is, however, considerable interest in carbon aware work from network operators, for instance, and a future recharter of this working group is likely to address this in some manner.

 **Work Items**

 The GREEN Working Group will focus on the following: